portus84/bookmarks-app/README.md

 # change directory to repo
 cd bookmarks-app

-# Use npm or yarn to install the dependencies:
+# Use npm to install the dependencies:
 npm install

 # start the server